Kikolator/savage/docs/FUNCTIONS.md

 # Savage Coworking Backend Functions

+!!
+TIMEZONE !!
+All dates are converted to UTC.
+If no timezone parameter is set in the request, we will assume it's UTC.

 ## API

 API calls are structured according to express app practices with a little bit of extra sauce to handle errors, and use an API versioning implementation.
 Herre is the basic setup: